Vizzuality/marxan-cloud/README.md

    * `APP_PORT` (number, required): the port on which the App service should listen on the local machine

+4. Create a Docker network for the local instance of the Marxan platform:
+   `docker network create marxan-cloud-network`.

 ### Running the Marxan Cloud platform

 Run `make start` to start all the services.